-For more information on our litigation work, please view our active and archived cases, or read some of our top litigation news, below.
+For more information on our litigation work, please view our cases, amicus curiae activity, archive, and top litigation news, below.

 - Federal Court Dismisses Home Health Aide Lawsuit

 - Center Supports Coverage of Gender Affirming Care in Amicus Brief

 - Center for Medicare Advocacy Sues, Again, for Coverage of “Off-label” Prescription Drug

 - Reminder: Questions or Comments on Proposed Clarification in Hospital “Observation Status” Case Due November 25

 - Wilson Sonsini Firm Honored for its Pro Bono Work on Center’s “Observation Status” Case

 - Notice to the Class of a Proposed Clarification in Hospital “Observation Status” Case